-In compliance with the SEN Code of Practice, 2015 and SEN Reforms, there is a graduated approach to the identification, provision and support of all students which includes a period of close monitoring and targeted provision prior to the consideration being given to place a student onto the school Record of Need (RoN).
-Should a student require provision that is additional they are placed on the RoN under one single category, namely SEN Support.
-Their provision will be identified and progress monitored via Individual Provision Mapping and monitoring.
+Staff can raise emerging concerns about a student if they are concerned that they are making less than expected progress, or if previous rates of progress are no longer being made.
+The school's system of needs assessment and identification includes a period of close monitoring and targeted provision prior to the consideration being given to place a student onto the school Record of Need (RoN).
+Should a student require provision that is additional and different they are placed on the RoN at SEN Support K. Their provision will be identified and progress monitored via Individual Provision Mapping and monitoring.